Race story

 What Went Right

 Credit: A sensible cover window against the main front-runner pit cycle based on official pit summary.
+The call earns credit only because the evidence supports the mechanism.

 What Cost Ferrari

 Cost: A clear execution loss that changed Ferrari's final classification.
+The question is whether the alternative was dismissed with enough proof.

 Result Snapshot

-Practice
+Free Practice 1

 Sprint Qualifying